-I suppose it was bound to happen, but I've ridden a fair amount and don't remember getting a flat tire.
-I guess when I was a kid it probably happened regularly but I don't remember.
-Ok, I do remember one time but I digress.
-I was in Sequim a few days back and had gone 5 miles.
-I started on the Olympic Discovery Trail but there were more people out than I liked so I decided to just take one of the little-travelled roads.
-It's very flat and hardly any cars, so I was happy.
-At one point there were a couple of dogs across the street in a fenced yard barking at me.
-I was looking at them and then, "thud".
-I ran over something.
-I kept going for 10 seconds not noticing anything but then I started hearing air escaping.
+There were hardly any cars and no pedestrians, so I was happy.
+After 5 miles into the ride I came across a couple of dogs on the other side of the street in a fenced yard barking at me.
+I was looking at them and then, "thud", I ran over something.
+I kept going for several seconds hoping I didn't get a flat but then I started hearing that dreaded sound of air escaping.
 Bummer, a hole in the back tire.
 First thing I tried to do was keep riding slowly but that didn't work so I stopped and looked to see how far I was from the car.
 Three miles.
-Hmm.
-That's a bit of a walk.
+That's a bit of a hike pushing a bike with a flat.

 No comments: